dravidjoseph/eecs448project3/Documentation/ProjectBackLog.md

 Ensure that once the production key is obtained the API is connected to the backend.
 This will take the most time out of all of tasks for Project 4, a week or more.

+##User login

+Allow the user to set up an account with us, which we can either store or use Facebook/Google authentication.
+3 days or so, but this will allow us to add a lot of features

+##Recommendations

+This will take two weeks but can be done concurrently with a lot of other activity.
+Using the Guidebox API and some custom algorithm, implement a recommendation system.

 ##Front-end Cleanup

 Now that the API is linked properly, clean up front-end in a way that is friendly to the user.